tolulope23-ops/tolulope23-ops/README.md

 ## Hi there 👋, I'm Racheal
-🚀 A **Backend Developer** building secure, scalable APIs that solve real-world problems, with a strong foundation in frontend technologies like HTML, CSS, and Vanilla JavaScript.
+🚀 A **Backend Developer** building secure, scalable APIs and security minded solutions, that solve real-world problems, with a strong foundation in frontend technologies like HTML, CSS, and Vanilla JavaScript.

 ### 👩‍💻 About Me
 I'm a backend developer who thrives on solving problems through clean, scalable and efficient code.
 My journey into programming started with a fascination for how things work under the hood and that curiosity has never faded.
 I believe in writing code that tells a story-code that future developers (including myself) can understand, maintain, and extend.
 Good documentation isn't an afterthought; it's part of the craft.